 Important Side Note: Scams

-There are ads online for services that would like to help you apply for your EIN at considerable cost.
+There are ads online for services that would like to help you apply for your EIN at a considerable cost.
 These are scams.
 You do not need a specialist to get your EIN.
 Work directly with the IRS by following the tips above, and you will do just fine.
 Plus, the IRS charges nothing.

 3. Tax-Exempt Status